 In this section we will cover the various mechanisms Parsl provides to add resiliency and robustness to workflows.

-- Task exceed specified walltime.
+- Task exceeded specified walltime.

-- Formatting error while formatting the command-line string in
+- Formatting error while formatting the command-line string in Bash apps.

-- Task failed during execution
+- Task failed during execution.

 - Task completed execution but failed to produce one or more of its specified outputs.